sinmsinm/ng-window-manager/README.md

  * _size_ {width, height}: Initial size of the window when it's created
  * _maximizeTo_: Element id where the windows will be maximized (when user push the button)
  * _windowContainer_: Element id where windows can move over.
 If not provided parent element would be the windowContainer.
+ * _initialZIndex_ : Specify an initial z index where windows starts

 Options example: